codeforamerica/ohana-web-search/CUSTOMIZE.md

 - **Support for saving custom translations**.
 If you want to make edits to the Google provided translations of a live site you can add a `GOOGLE_TRANSLATE_CUSTOMIZATION_CODE` in `config/application.yml`.
 Follow the directions in that file for obtaining the proper code for your site.

 - **Support for non-English keyword searches**.
-If you want your users to be able to enter a keyword search in a language other than English, you can enable language detection by adding a `GOOGLE_TRANSLATE_API_KEY` in `config/application.yml`.
-Follow the directions in that file for obtaining an API key.
+If you want your users to be able to enter a keyword search in a language other than English, do the following:
+  1. Uncomment the Google Translate related lines in `app/controllers/locations_controller.rb`.
-**NOTE: GOOGLE CHARGES FOR THIS FEATURE.**
+  2. Add a `GOOGLE_TRANSLATE_API_KEY` in `config/application.yml`.
+Follow the directions in that file for obtaining an API key from Google. **NOTE: GOOGLE CHARGES FOR THIS FEATURE.**

 - **Change the gadget layout**.
 If you want to change the Google Website Translator Gadget's layout, two of the layouts provided by Google are supported: InlineLayout.VERTICAL and InlineLayout.HORIZONTAL.
 One or the other can be set in `assets/javascripts/application.js`.